Go to page content

 This headache usually affects the temples on both sides of the head.
 There is also aching pain in the neck and shoulders, which can also travel to the back of the head.
 It’s especially common in people who are stressed out or have the flu.

 Expert tip: You can ease the pain with relaxation techniques like exercise and massages.
-Applying a warm flannel to the back of the neck may also provide relief.
+Applying a warm flannel to the back of the head and neck may also provide relief.
 If home remedies don’t help, you can also try painkillers like ibuprofen or paracetamol.

 Headache due to bad posture